Primary Faculty Within the Social and Behavioral Interventions Program Area

 Professors, Assistant Professors and Associate Professors

-Svea Closser, PhD, MPH, studies the social relations and political dynamics that shape infectious disease control.
+Svea Closser, PhD, MPH, studies the social relations and political dynamics that shape primary health care.

 Caitlin Kennedy PhD ’09, MPH ’04, is a social and behavioral scientist with a focus on sexual and reproductive health and HIV prevention, and resource-limited settings.

 Victoria M. O’Keefe, PhD, MS, works to achieve strengths-based and culturally informed suicide prevention, mental health promotion, and wellness among Indigenous communities.